oracle/node-oracledb/doc/api.md

 console.log(result.outBinds.id);  // print the ID of the inserted row
 ```

-### <a name="cursors1000"></a> 15.2 Cursor Management
+### <a name="cursors1000"></a> 16.2 Cursor Management

-Developers starting out with Node have to get to grips with the
-'different' programming style of JavaScript that seems to cause
-methods to be called when least expected!
-While you are still in the
-initial hacking-around-with-node-oracledb phase you may sometimes
-encounter the error *ORA-01000: maximum open cursors exceeded*.
-A
-cursor is a "handle for the session-specific private SQL area that
+A cursor is a "handle for the session-specific private SQL area that holds a
-holds a parsed SQL statement and other processing information".
+parsed SQL statement and other processing information".
+If your application

-Here are things to do when you see an *ORA-1000*:
+returns the error *ORA-1000: maximum open cursors exceeded* here are possible
+solutions:

 - Avoid having too many incompletely processed statements open at one
   time: